LittleGreenViper/LGV_MeetingServer/README.md

   - `description`
     This is a longer desctription of the format.

   - `language`
-    If specified, the language that the format information is provided in.
+    If specified, the language that the format is provided in.
 This is an [ISO 639](https://www.loc.gov/standards/iso639-2/php/code_list.php) code.

 ###### Only Supplied, If Available